Demystifying Zero-Click Content

 Featured snippets are impressive in that they appear before the #1 position in Google search results, and do result in higher clicks than other search results on page 1.
 Featured snippets can also lead to higher organic click-through rates, which is something we’re missing out on by transitioning to zero-click content on social media.

 Approach #2: Shifting to Zero-Click Content on Social Media

 So, you’ve decided to make the shift to zero-click content and want to know where to start.
 It’s not going to feel natural at first, but your content should leave clicking as optional.

 Here are a few ways to incorporate zero-click into social media content:

 - LinkedIn – Post a video that is embedded in a blog post directly to LinkedIn.
 Don’t just share the link; upload the video and encourage conversation in the comments below.

 - Twitter – Take a blog you have already written and break it down into a long Twitter thread.
 You can still post a link to the blog at the end of the thread, but sharing the content natively instead will result in higher algorithm results.

 - Instagram – Share something semi-controversial but 100% defensible.
 The Instagram algorithm prioritizes the “whoa factor” of content.
 Keep it relevant to your industry and easy to justify with facts and statistics, but semi-controversial shares can lead to high engagement.

-But, How Do We Sell Products with Zero-Click Content?
+How To Sell Products with Zero-Click Content